The Tailor's Daughter

 remaking myself for you

-the way a man must when his child begins
+the way a parent must when their child begins

 Now you stand before the mirror,